 top of page

-Humans are wired for connection, but when we’re running on empty, it can affect our health, happiness, and relationships.
-Self-care is not selfish — it’s essential.
+Humans are wired for connection and care.
+But when we’re running on empty, it can affect our health, mood, patience, and the quality of our relationships.

-So, how can you start filling your cup?
+So how do you start gently filling your cup again?

-Self-care doesn’t have to be expensive or time-consuming.
-The most effective habits are the ones you can weave into your daily life.
-Try:
+Self-care doesn’t need to be complicated, expensive, or time-consuming.
+In fact, the most supportive habits are often the small things we can build into everyday life.

 • Stretching your body in the morning

-• Getting fresh air and sunshine each day
+• Getting outside for fresh air and sunlight

 • Moving your body in ways that feel good